zikula/core/src/docs/Core-1.x/events.rst

 USER ACCOUNTS, REGISTRATIONS, AND LOG-INS
 -----------------------------------------

-#### `module.users.ui.login.started`
-Occurs at the beginning of the log-in process, before the registration form is displayed to the user.

-NOTE: This event will not fire if the log-in process is entered through any other method other than visiting the log-in screen directly.
-For example, if automatic log-in is enabled following registration, then this event will not fire when the system passes control from the registration process to the log-in process.

-Likewise, this event will not fire if a user begins the log-in process from the log-in block or a log-in plugin if the user provides valid authentication information.
-This event will fire, however, if invalid information is provided to the log-in block or log-in plugin, resulting in the user being redirected to the full log-in screen for corrections.

-This event does not have any subject, arguments, or data.

-#### `module.users.ui.form_edit.login_block`
-A hook-like UI event that is triggered when the login block is displayed.
-This allows another module to intercept the display of the login form on the block to add its own form elements for submission.

-To add elements to the form, render the output and add this as an array element to the event's data array.

-This event does not have any subject, arguments, or data.

-#### `module.users.ui.form_edit.login_screen`
-A hook-like UI event that is triggered when the login screen is displayed.
-This allows another module to intercept the display of the full-page version of the login form to add its own form elements for submission.

-To add elements to the form, render the output and add this as an array element to the event's data array.

-This event does not have any subject, arguments, or data.

 #### `user.gettheme`
 Called during UserUtil::getTheme() and is used to filter the results.
 Receives arg['type'] with the type of result to be filtered and the $themeName in the $event->data which can be modified.
 Must $event->stopPropagation() if handler performs filter.

-#### `user.account.delete`
-Occurs after a user is deleted from the system.
-All handlers are notified.
-The full user record deleted is available as the subject.
-This is a storage-level event, not a UI event.
-It should not be used for UI-level actions such as redirects.

- * The subject of the event is set to the user record that is being deleted.

 #### `module.users.ui.form_edit.mail_users_search`